 How to Make Apple Butter Step by Step

-Cook the Apples: Add the chopped apples, ¾ cup of apple cider vinegar, and 1 cup of water to a large pot.
+Cook the apples: Add the chopped apples, ¾ cup of apple cider vinegar, and 1 cup of water to a large pot.
 Cover and simmer until the apples are very tender, about 20 minutes.

-Process the Apples: Transfer the apples to the food processor, and process until they are broken down into a mostly smooth puree.
+Process the apples: Transfer the apples to the food processor, and process until they are broken down into a mostly smooth puree.
 Then return it to the pot.

 Meet Becky Hardin